 A brief technical analysis of each painting exhibited in the monumental Vermeer exhibition Washington/The Hague, 1995–1996 can be found in the catalogue, Johannes Vermeer, (1995).

-Two new studies of The Art of Painting in the exhibition catalgue, Vermeer: Die Malkunst:
+Two new studies of The Art of Painting in the exhibition catalogue, Vermeer: Die Malkunst, 2010.

 Elke Oberthaler, Sabine Stanek, Jaap J. Boon, Martha Griesser, "The Art of Painting by Johannes Vermeer.
-History of Treatments and Observations on the Present Condition" and
+History of Treatments and Observations on the Present Condition," in Vermeer: Die Malkuns, 2010.

-Jaap J. Boon, Elke Oberthaler, "Mechanical Weakness and Chemical Reactivity Observed in the Paint Structure and Surface of The Art of Painting by Vermeer."
+Jaap J. Boon, Elke Oberthaler, "Mechanical Weakness and Chemical Reactivity Observed in the Paint Structure and Surface of The Art of Painting by Vermeer," in Vermeer: Die Malkunst, 2010.

-Although few actual garments survive from Vermeer's time, Marieke de Winkel's essay "The Interpretation of Dress in Vermeer's Painting," (Vermeer Studies, 1998), analyzes their significance with the aid of accurately costumed dolls from 17th-century dollhouses
+Although few actual garments survive from Vermeer's time, Marieke de Winkel's essay "The Interpretation of Dress in Vermeer' s Painting," (Vermeer Studies, 1998), analyzes their significance with the aid of accurately costumed dolls from seventeenth-century dollhouses.

 Delft workshops have become widely known thorough the world for the unique style and quality of their porcelain.
 During Vermeer's lifetime, Delft workshops produced only the baseboard tiles which protected the whitewashed walls against daily mopping.
 These tiles can be seen in many of Vermeer's paintings.
 Dr. Kees Kaldenbach's web site is certainly one of the most interesting to be found.
 He provides a number of interesting documents as well as a map of all the faience workshops in Delft.